CS234319/safot/Material/Tutorials/sml/declarations.md

 👎 redefining may have no visible effect

 ⚠️ when modifying a program, be sure to recompile the entire file

+Redefining indicates that internally, the SML engine is not an interpreter, it actually compiles and links, and does not amend this linking upone
 </div>

 ---